Piano (private lessons)

 Please feel free to call me to discuss the possibilities of music instruction for your child; even if you are unsure and just need some advice.

 Sarah Spillman holds degrees in Vocal Performance and Music Education from The University of Texas, and a degree in Worship Studies from Liberty University Baptist Theological Seminary.
-Her 28 year teaching career has included independent music academies, public, and private schools.
-She has been a private vocal coach for 17 years.
+Her teaching career has included independent music academies, public, and private schools.
 In addition to having performed with the Austrian-American Mozart Academy, the Austin Lyric Opera Chorus and the Austin Chamber Consort, Sarah frequently performs with and directs for the Fredericksburg Theatre Company.
 She has served on and led worship teams since the age of 16.
 It is her desire to equip young people to use their God-given gifts to bring Him glory.

 Dorey & Amy Stubblefield